elavul/Excel-Tableau----Thera-Bank-Personal-Loan-Acceptance-Dashboard-/README.md

 ### 🧹 Pre-Analysis Steps:
 🎯 Methods I Used for Analysis:   </strong> </summary>

-- Exploratory Data Analysis (EDA): Investigated data structure, table relationships, and schema to understand the database.
+- Exploratory Data Analysis & cleaning???
+(EDA): Investigated data structure, table relationships, and schema to understand the database.

+Understand the distribution of the target variable:

+How many customers accepted the loan vs. how many did not?

+What’s the percentage of loan takers?